 (d) Timeframe for mailing.
 Except for failure to make a return, every notice of a deficiency determination shall be mailed within three years after the 20th day of the calendar month following the monthly period for which the amount is proposed to be determined or within three years after the return is filed, whichever period should last expire.

-(Ord. of 9-7-1999, § 1(4-326); Ord.
-No. 16-12, § 4, 8-1-16)

 Sec.
 6-424.
 Determination if no return made.

 (a) Estimates of gross receipts.
 If any person fails to make a return as required in this division, the mayor and council shall make an estimate of the amount of the gross receipts of the person or, as the case may be, of the amount of the total sales in this city which are subject to the tax.
 The estimate shall be made for the period in respect to which the person failed to make the return and shall be based upon any information which is in possession of the mayor and council.
 Written notice shall be given in the manner prescribed in subsection 6-423(c).